vishal-bhola/Ethereum-Dapp/README.md

 # Ethereum-Dapp

-- A simple `Bank Transaction DAPP` with GUI.
+A simple `Bank Transaction DAPP` with GUI.

+***Solidity*** is the programming language used.

-- Metamask(Ropsten Test Network) is used for transaction fees(includes Amount+Gas fee ).
+Metamask(Ropsten Test Network) is used for transaction fees(includes Amount+Gas fee ).

-- ### Gas - Whenever we do a transaction , the miners want to get rewarded , so we have to pay them some fees known as Gas.
+### Gas - Whenever we do a transaction , the miners want to get rewarded , so we have to pay them some fees known as Gas.

-- Ether is the cryptocurrency being used for transaction based on Ethereum.
+Ether is the cryptocurrency being used for transaction based on Ethereum.

-- Bootstrap is used for making GUI.
+Bootstrap is used for making GUI.

 # Requirements